jenna-tb-ekwealor/academic-kickstart/content/post/jepson_workshop2021/index.md

 title: "Wonders of a dryland moss"
 subtitle: ""
-summary: "A virtual workshop exploring the dimensions of biodiversity in the dryland moss genus Syntrichia."
+summary: "I co-led virtual workshop exploring the dimensions of biodiversity in the dryland moss genus Syntrichia."
 authors: []
 tags:
 - Workshop